City Extras: Barcelona

 Attend a fun workshop while you’re on vacation – September 2022

 You might not have considered booking a workshop while you’re away from your daily grind but it’s the best way to learn about the culture you’ll be surrounded by.
 They are always taught in English and will undoubtedly become a cherished memory.
 In Barcelona, that means learning tango dancing for beginners on a rooftop with a view.
 Oh, and cocktails are served to help break the ice and stoke your confidence.
-Details are in our new Bored in Barcelona book but here’s a handy link to the class that’s held right in the famed Gothic Quarter.
+Details are in our new book, Bored in Barcelona, Awesome Experiences for the Repeat Visitor but here’s a handy link to a class that’s held right in the famed Gothic Quarter.
 So fun!

 Sagrada Familia is totally worth your time – April 2022